MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

         /// Gets the enabled property of the `ContextMenuItem`.
         [propget] HRESULT IsEnabled([out, retval] BOOL* value);

-        /// Gets the checked property of the `ContextMenuItem`, used if the kind is Checkbox or Radio.
+        /// Gets the checked property of the `ContextMenuItem`, used if the kind is Check box or Radio.
         [propget] HRESULT IsChecked([out, retval] BOOL* value);

         /// Gets the list of children menu items through a `ContextMenuItemCollection`